Uberspace/lab/source/guide_mailman-3.rst

 -------------
 Install Mailman 3 and its dependencies via pip.

+.. note:: In the case that the mailman installation fails with an import error like ``ImportError: cannot import name 'find_namespace_packages'`` on installations this is due to an outdated version of the ``setuptools`` package.
+It can be upgraded to a newer version for your user using pip itself:

+ .. code :: bash

+  [isabell@stardust ~]$ pip3.6 install --user --upgrade setuptools wheel
+ [...]
+ [isabell@stardust ~]$

 ::

  [isabell@stardust ~]$ pip3.6 install --user mailman hyperkitty postorius mailman-hyperkitty whoosh